pingdotgg/uploadthing/.changeset/large-kiwis-fetch.md

 "uploadthing": patch
 ---

-feat: float error messages to client for UploadThingErrors
+feat: float error messages to client for UploadThingErrors.
+Read the [error handling docs 📚](https://docs.uploadthing.com/errors) to find out more.